tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 * Test that no cookies are accepted from ALLOWed requests:
   - Make sure ‘Activate debugging mode’ is set to true to view log info in the console
   - Visit sites where one or more _3rd-party_ requests are ALLOWed and note their domains
-  - Verify that no cookies are accepted from these domains, using one of the [tools](#tools) listed below, or by checking cookies before/after
+  - Verify that no cookies are accepted from these domains: first by checking cookies before/after in the browser, then verify using one of the [tools](#tools) listed below('set-cookies' in response Header)

 ------------------